KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-3.md

 };
 ```

-And define the reset event callback, it will call the destructor and call the constructor again.
+Define the reset event callback.
+This calls the destructor and then calls the constructor again.

 ```
 //!
 Callback